|Ranger Tech ('83-'11)||Product / Build Guide||Other Articles||TRS Events||Overlanding||Readers Rangers|

 get approximately three inches of lift using a stock set of Chevy 1500

 leaf springs.
-If the "overload" spring is not used, there is an
+If the "overload" spring is not used, there is

-shackle, the difference is much greater.
+lowering shackle, the difference is much greater.

 Removing the Box makes thing much easier.
 Make sure you block the front tires to prevent the truck from moving around.
 I then began removing the spring hanger bolts.
 The e-brake cable also needs to be taken apart at the front hanger on the driver's side.